AUTISM & ADVANCED MANUFACTURING

 Are you challenged finding staff?
 Does this affect your company’s productivity?
 Working with the Ontario Government and Spero Careers Canada, we’re exploring interest from Advanced Manufacturing companies to hire from the Autism talent pool.

-Participate In Our Free Pilot Program
+Participate In Our Free Pilot Program For Companies

 A brief interview to discuss your employment goals and autism awareness.
 These discussions will inform the creation of the information sessions so your feedback is very important.